pingcap/docs/tiproxy/tiproxy-configuration.md

 + Default Value: `0`
 + Support hot-reload: yes
-+ TiProxy can accept `max-connections` connections at most. `0` means no limitation.
++ Each TiProxy instance can accept `max-connections` connections at most. `0` means no limitation.

 #### `conn-buffer-size`